WunderkindNYC/telnyx-go/docs/ShortCodesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UpdateShortCode**
-> InlineResponse20054 UpdateShortCode(ctx, body, id)
+> ShortCodeResponse UpdateShortCode(ctx, body, id)
 Update short code

 Update the settings for a specific short code.
 To unbind a short code from a profile, set the `messaging_profile_id` to `null` or an empty string.